iashjan/tic-tac-toe/readme.md

  click on start button
- then click on any squar to put your "x" you will play ith pomuter
+ then click on any squar to put your "x" you will play with computer

- you winer the game if can  placing three of your marks in a horizontal, vertical, or diagonal row .. the game refresh automatically if you win ,lose or tie .
+ you winer the game if  you  placing three of your marks in a horizontal, vertical, or diagonal row .. the game refresh automatically if you win ,lose or tie .